The FBI arrested a professor at one of America’s top universities for hiding China links over his work for the Chinese communist government.

 Bonavolonta told reporters that it has become much too commonplace that China’s ruling Communist Party thinks it can conduct illegal activity, and bend people in the U.S. to its will, in order to try and surpass our country as the world’s leading superpower.

 Chen’s arrest comes nearly a year after the arrest of another nanotechnology expert, Charles Lieber, a professor at Harvard, reported AP.
-Lieber, who was chair of Harvard University’s Chemistry and Chemical Biology Department, and two Chinese nationals, were charged January 28, 2020, for allegedly lying about his ties to the PRC’s Thousand Talents Plan, a program intended to entice experts in foreign technology and intellectual property to China.
+Lieber, who was chair of Harvard University’s Chemistry and Chemical Biology Department, and two Chinese nationals, were charged on January 28, 2020, for allegedly hiding China links by lying about his ties to the PRC’s Thousand Talents Plan, a program intended to entice experts in foreign technology and intellectual property to China.

 Chen’s arrest likewise trails the arrests of at least five Chinese researchers in the U.S. who tried to hide their affiliation with the People’s Liberation Army (PLA).
 According to a top American national security official these arrests resulted in 1,000 plus foreign researchers linked to the Chinese military leaving the U.S.